 Drink more water.

 Water is good for your overall health as well as your oral health.
 It stimulates saliva production, which is beneficial for oral health.
-Saliva is vital to dental implants because it removes extra food and bacteria and neutralizes acids.
-Drinking water after meals is perfect if you can’t brush.
-Drinking extra water can help relieve thirst and dry mouth.
+Saliva is vital to dental implants because it helps reduce food debris and bacteria and neutralises acids.
+Drinking water after meals can be an alternative if you can’t brush.
+Drinking plenty of water can help relieve thirst and a dry mouth.

 See your implant dentist at least twice.

 Visit your dentist twice a year for regular check-ups and cleanings.
-Your dentist may advise more frequent check-ups if they identify issues with your dental health.
+Your dentist may recommend more frequent dental visits if they identify issues with your dental health.
 Although dental implants have replaced your natural teeth, frequent exams and cleanings are required to maintain your implants.
 This is crucial if you still have natural teeth and want to keep them.

 Yes!
-Titanium is a biocompatible metal, meaning it is not hazardous or toxic to the human body.
+Titanium is a biocompatible material that is not hazardous or toxic to the human body.
 Titanium dental implants are a simple and effective procedure for replacing missing teeth.
-They have been in use for almost fifty years and have been thoroughly examined throughout this time.
+They have been used for many years and thoroughly examined throughout this time.
 That is not to claim that titanium screw dental implants are without risks or complications.
 As dental implant material research and development progresses, some exciting new advancements in dental implant material selection have been made.